tmobile/magentaA11y/_checklist-native/radio.md

 ### Announcement examples
 - "button" in announcements below comes from the accessibility services most of the time when a native component is used, not from the label.
 Options for announcements below depend on framework and versions.
 Announcement order can vary.
 - "Checked, label, radio button, double tap to toggle" (selected state)
-- "Not checked, label, radio button, double tap to toggle"
+- "Not checked, label, radio button, double tap to toggle" (unselected state)
-- "Not checked, label, radio button, double tap to select"
+- "Not checked, label, radio button, double tap to select" (unselected state)